 Here are some more resources for thinking about how you might talk about issues of cyberbullying with your students:

-- In this video from our Bullying and Ostracism Case Study, the Executive Director of GLSEN (the Gay, Lesbian and Straight Education Network), discusses cyberbullying and countering a culture of fear.
+- In this video, the Executive Director of GLSEN (the Gay, Lesbian and Straight Education Network), discusses cyberbullying and countering a culture of fear.

 - MTV’s A Thin Line helps empower students to identify, respond to, and stop the spread of digital media abuse.
 The site offers thought-provoking questions and examples to help people recognize and take action.

-- MNet’s Classroom Resources to Counter Cyberbullying offers tools for teachers that can help young people better understand media.
+- MediaSmart offers tools for teachers that can help young people better understand media.
 Their cyberbullying resources include lesson plans and a parents’ guide, and all content is available in English and French.

 - See how students in Watchung, New Jersey, used a Facebook campaign to spread positive messages in an effort to counter cyberbullying in the Not in Our School video Students Take on Cyberbullying.

-- Watch a student-produced video of Facing History San Francisco director Jack Weinstein as he talks about bullying.
+- Watch a student-produced video showing what bullying and cyberbullying is like from the perspective of a bullied student.
 The video was produced as part of a semester-long project in Facing History teacher Jen Hillier's Irvington High School class that looked at issues of bullying.
-Another video from the project shows what bullying and cyberbullying is like from the perspective of a bullied student.

 Has your school encountered issues of cyberbullying?
 How has it been addressed?